IshMehta/IshMehta/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning about C for TI microcontrollers, PHP and Laravel for develping webpages and LC3 assembly
+- 🌱 I am currently leanring AI concepts for robotics such such as RRT, ICP and SLAM.
 - 👯 I’m looking to collaborate on fun projects
 - 💬 Ask me about anything :)
 - 📫 How to reach me: